hphilpotts/veg-app-backend/README.md

 22/02/23:
 - UPDATE & DELETE Week routes implemented and tested working ok in Postman using `TestWeek` model.
 - `TestWeek` and associated imports, changes removed from `main` branch.

+### Linking to frontend React app:
+- `auth.js` controller updated: sign up response adjusted to ensure all three of `token`, `"message"` and `status` are sent in the response data, additional status code added to sign in response.

 ### Authorisation / Authentication: